Day 359-365 / 365 Days of Fulfillment Blog

 “Take on a 365 Day Challenge”

 This might sound like a tip that I’m totally only endorsing because it’s the final day of my 365 day challenge of writing a blog post every day for an entire year, and because i’m on this high…well, yeah, that’s part of it, but after conscious, non-emotional thinking over the past few days, this tip was a no-brainer.
-Sticking to a positive habit, ritual, and routine EVERY SINGLE DAY is not necessarily the easiest thing to do: there’s emotional states, unforeseen circumstances, and “life” that get’s in our way.
-But this is the exact reason why sticking to a 365 day challenge is so incredibly fulfilling.
+Sticking to at least one singular positive habit, ritual, and routine EVERY SINGLE DAY is not necessarily the easiest thing to do – there’s emotional states, unforeseen circumstances, and “life” that gets in our way- But is the exact reason why sticking to a 365 day challenge is so incredibly fulfilling.

-A challenge like this grounds you, it holds you in a steady, logic based mind frame and gives you a healthy purpose to attend to for an entire year straight.
-This kind of momentum is hard to come by, which again, makes this tip so invaluable.
+A consistent challenge like this grounds you, it brings you back to a steady, logic based mind frame and gives you a healthy purpose to attend to for an entire year straight – a major contributor to our well-being.
+This kind of momentum is hard to come by without structure, which again, makes this tip so invaluable.
 The compound effect is truly amazing as well.
-People usually over estimate what they can accomplish today and underestimate what they can accomplish over a long period.
+People usually over estimate what they can accomplish in 1 week and underestimate what they can accomplish over a long period.
 A challenge like this truly showcases just how much we underestimate the power of time and consistency.

-Lets use myself as an example.
-Writing a book sounds like a tall task, “So many words!” (average non-fiction book is 45,000-50,000 words) But let’s break this down if we just chip away at it 1 day at a time.
+Lets use myself and this 365 day blog as an example.
+Writing a book sounds like a tall task, “So many words!” (the average non-fiction book is 45,000-50,000 words).
+But let’s break this down if we just chip away at it 1 day at a time.
 On average, my blogs are 250 words.
-Lets times 250 (words) x 365 (days) = 91,250 words!
+Lets times (x) 250 (words/day) x 365 (days) = 91,250 words!
 WOWZA!!
-That’s the length of 2 non-fiction books, all by putting 15 minutes a day aside to write.
+That added up fast.
+That’s the length of 2 non-fiction books, all by putting on average 15 minutes a day aside to write, edit and post.
 This is the power of consistency.

-The great thing about consistency too is that the more you do something, especially if it’s every day, the better you get at it, and the easier the task becomes, the more enjoyable the task is, and the more satisfying the ritual turns out to be.
-You begin to pride yourself on this habit, and the daily task becomes part of your subconscious habitual nature.
+The great thing about consistency too is that the more you do something, especially if it’s every day, the better you get at it, and the easier the task becomes to stick to, the more enjoyable the task is, and the more satisfying the ritual turns out to be.
+You eventually pride yourself on this habit, and what this habitual routine says about your character – you have grit, discipline and ambition – and the daily task becomes part of your subconscious habitual patterning.
 Progress and pride are two great motivators.

-This is my second “365 day challenge” in a row, and yes, I plan on doing another in 2020 (Dang, that means it start’s tomorrow!)
+This is my second “365 day challenge” in a row, and yes, I don’t plan on this being my last either.
 The biggest reason is purpose.
-I know myself, and I know tasks that hold me accountable in some small way based around self-improvement make me feel awesome, and greatly increase my work load, efficiency and ability to create something pretty epic.
-My first 365 day challenge led to a completely new adoption of endurance racing over the past 2 years.
-I’ve experienced adventures of a life time all within this 2 year span, THANKS to my first 365 day challenge.
-I’ve been able to raise money for charities, been published and written about in over half a dozen magazines and publications, been on 2 TV stations (that was cool), set a Canadian Record and can now add wrote a (future) book to my portfolio.
-All this is fun and cool and all, but it’s all trumped by the self-pride of being someone who stuck out a year of consistency.
+I know myself, and I know tasks that hold me accountable in some small way based around self-improvement or big goals, make me feel awesome, and greatly increase my workload, efficiency and ability to create something pretty epic.
+My first 365 day challenge led to a completely new adoption of endurance racing over the past 2 years and led me to pursue strength and endurance as a side career as of now.
+I’ve experienced adventures of a lifetime all within this 2 year span, all THANKS to my first 365 day challenge.
+I’ve been able to raise money for charities, been published and written about in over half a dozen magazines and publications, been on 2 TV stations (that was cool), set a Canadian Record (more to come) and can now add wrote a (future) book to my portfolio.
+All this is fun and cool and all, but it’s all trumped by the self-pride of being someone who stuck out a year of consistency and saw something through for an entire year – not something many people can claim they’ve done.
 This constant programming and consistency is life changing.
 You develop a stronger mind, a healthier approach to life, and your rationalizations, excuses and bullshit decrease exponentially.
-Priceless.
+This is Priceless.

 Build your 365 day challenge around something you really want to pursue, something that excites you, jacks you up, makes you happy and healthier or promotes a sense of true self-satisfaction and pride behind it when you do it.
-It can be as simple as walk 20 minutes every day (active walking); meditate every day, read 5 pages a day, stretch for 15 minutes everyday or it can be something ambitious like “I’m going to pursue a new project (musical, artsy, physical etc.) every month and work on that months project every day of the month for 12 months straight.
+It can be as simple as walk 20 minutes every day (conscious walking); meditate every day, read 5 pages a day, stretch for 10 minutes everyday or it can be something bigger and more ambitious like “I’m going to pursue a new project (musically, artistically, physically etc.) every month and work on that months idea every day of the month for 12 months straight.

 Have fun challenging yourself and I can’t wait to see what year long challenges you accomplish!!